petems/petersouter.xyz/content/post/puppet-pattern-version-specific.md

 So this configuration setting will only be set if the version of collectd is 5.5 or above:

 * If the package wasn't installed on the run, then the `minimum_version` parameter is used and compared to see if greater or equal to 5.5
-* If the package is installed, the fact is avaliable and that is compared to see if greater or equal to 5.5
+* If the package is installed, the fact is available and that is compared to see if greater or equal to 5.5

 ## Redis